rafi/notebook/containers/develop-with-containers.md

 Writing your own code and using containers as runtime can surprisingly ease development in certain situations.

+Moreover, in certain ecosystems such as Python, it is necessary to manage your dependencies in a "virtual-environment".
+Using containers, you can eliminate this aspect of working on Python projects, as containers already provide an isolated state of your application.

-### Exercise 1: Python Container with Debugging Support
+### Exercise A1: Python Container with Debugging Support

 Let's take Python for example.
 In-order to reload your code changes you must reload your runtime server.
 Many frameworks and interpreters have a reload